-The least obvious factor is that the tag pages no longer seem to be made up of editorially assigned tags from blog publishers, but is based upon a content search and possible relevance based upon keyword density.
+The least obvious factor is that the tag pages no longer seem to be made up of editorially assigned tags from blog publishers, but is based on a content search and possible relevance based upon keyword density.
 I suspect technorati are now using something like Sphinx to power their tag pages.
-They won’t be the first, and I am not saying this is the wrong approach, but it is a significant change that Technorati, effectively the king of rel=”tag” doesn’t really use it much any more.
+They won’t be the first, and I am not saying this is the wrong approach, but it is a significant change that Technorati, effectively the king of rel=”tag” doesn’t really use it much anymore.

 As evidence there was a listing to this page virtualdownload.net/?p=59834 – it was not specifically tagged SEO, just used the term a lot promoting what seems to be a warez download.

 If you just type in a search for a particular topic in Technorati now, it defaults to a search of Blogs on the topic, not recent content.

 I have a funny feeling these rankings are based upon the old Technorati scales in some way as can be seen in the numbers on the left-hand side – it is not exactly the same, but there is a lot of similarity in the results.

 The default blog post search again seems to to be keyword density based, so if you want to rank for SEO on Technorati, just mention SEO a lot.